-Hot Water

-General Operational Advice on Hot Water.

-Ensure that the hot water cylinder insulation is not disturbed or damaged.
-Incomplete insulation increases heat loss and costs money.

-A cylinder thermostat is not required for the hot water system in this dwelling.
-No specific action is advised.

 Lighting

 General Operational Advice on Lighting

 Compact Fluorescent Lamps (CFLs) use 20% of the energy used by typical incandescent bulbs to give the same amount of light.
 A 22 Watt CFL has the same light output as a 100 Watt incandescent.
 LED (Light-emitting diode) lights use less than 10% of the energy required for corresponding tungsten lights.
 Low energy lighting will give highest savings in rooms that are most often used.

 Lighting - Low Energy Bulbs

-The low energy lighting in this dwelling is less than 50%.
+The low energy lighting in this dwelling is greater than or equal to 50% but but less than 100%.

 Replacement of traditional light bulbs (tungsten or incandescent) with energy saving bulbs (CFL or LED) can reduce lighting costs significantly.
 They also last considerably longer than ordinary light bulbs thereby saving on replacement costs.
 Consider replacing traditional light bulbs with energy saving bulbs.

-Cost: Low Impact: Medium
+Cost: Low Impact: Low

 Space Heating

 General Operational Advice on Space Heating

 A reduction of 1^OC on your thermostat can reduce annual space heating costs by 10% or more.
 An automatic timer switch or programmer allows you to schedule the heating duty on the hot water and heating system and to turn the system on and off as required.
-Use this facility to limit the running time for the heating system to fit your specific needs and you will save money.
+Use this facility to limit the running time for the heating system to fit your

+specific needs and you will save money.

 Room thermostats nomally turn the boiler and heating circulation pump off when the room temperature has reached the desired level.
 A room thermostat is normally located in a living area or circulations area (hall or landing).
 Guide temperature settings are 20°C for a living room and 16 - 18°C for circulation areas.
 However, the most appropriate setting depends on location of the thermostat and the heating system design.
 Choose the lowest setting that gives acceptable comfort conditions.
 Finding the setting to suit you may take some experimentation.
 Thermostatic Radiator Valves (TRVs) can be set to suit the heating requirements of the room(s) in question.

-For further details please refer to "A Detailed Guide to Home Heating Systems" available on www.sei.ie.

-Dist.
-System losses and gains (control category)

-The heating system controls in this dwelling could be improved.
+For further details please refer to "A Detailed Guide to Home Heating Systems" available on www.seai.ie Dist.
+System losses and gains (control category) There are good heating system controls in this dwelling.
+No specific action advised.
+Main Heating System General Operational Advice on Main Heating System You should have your boiler professionally serviced at least once per year.
+A clean and serviced appliance will operate more economically and will have a longer service life.
+Efficiency of Main Heating System (Electricity) General Operational Advice on Efficiency of Electric Heating Systems.
+Electric storage heaters are more cost effective if you use electricity supplied at a cheaper night-time rate.
+Checking your tariff with your electricity supplier could save you money.
+This dwelling has an electric main heating system.